klaro-org/klaro-js/README.md

 </details>

-#### Configuration help

-If you consume the lib via npm, you can see a list of built-in app configurations in `src/apps`.

 ### Instantiation

 Now that you included the JS, the CSS, configured existing third-party scripts and defined your configuration, you can initiate an instance.